AI Search Ranking Case Study: How We Went From Zero to 47 Citations in 90 Days

 Most B2B companies don’t show up in AI search results.
 At all.

-Three months later: 47 citations across all three platforms.
+Three months later: 47 citations across ChatGPT, Perplexity, and Gemini.
 ChatGPT started recommending them in 23% of procurement software queries.
 Perplexity cited them in buying guides.
 Gemini pulled their pricing comparisons into AI Overviews.
+According to Gartner’s 2024 Digital Markets Survey, 68% of B2B software buyers now use AI search platforms during vendor research — making ai search ranking the new competitive battleground.

 This is how we did it.
 The exact ai search ranking methodology you can replicate.

-Key Takeaway: Vertice went from zero AI citations to 47 recommendations in 90 days.
-They implemented Citation Engineering — a systematic approach to entity mapping, structured content, and citation velocity.
-The result: 23% share of voice in their primary category.
-A 340% increase in organic demo requests from AI-referred traffic.
+Key Takeaway: Vertice went from zero AI citations to 47 recommendations across ChatGPT, Perplexity, and Gemini in 90 days by implementing Citation Engineering — a systematic approach combining entity mapping, structured content production at velocity (5.2 pieces/week), and citation tracking.
+The result: 23% share of voice in their primary category and a 340% increase in organic demo requests from AI-referred traffic.
+The breakthrough came in Week 7 when entity authority crossed the compounding threshold at 32 published pieces.

 TL;DR

-• 47 total citations across ChatGPT, Perplexity, and Gemini in 90 days (from zero)
+• 47 total citations across ChatGPT, Perplexity, and Gemini in 90 days (from zero baseline)

-• 340% increase in demo requests from AI-referred traffic (tracked via UTM parameters)
+• 340% increase in demo requests from AI-referred traffic (tracked via UTM parameters: utm_source=ai_search)

 Results at a Glance